Heniks07/VolumeMaster/README.md

 | Update Config                   | <ul><li>[ ] coming soon </li></ul> | <ul><li>[ ] coming soon </li></ul> |

 ### Disclaimer
 I don't have a particular order in which I develop these features.
 I just work on what I need or what I just feel like developing.
-Please don't ask me for features.
-Should you need some, try to implement them yourself and send a push request.
+It also depends on whether I have time to continue building the hardware part.
+So please don't ask me for features I already want to do.
+I will complete everything given enough time.
+Should you need something now, try to implement it yourself and send a push request.

 ## Requirements
 ### Linux